delinhabit/data-science-getting-data-project/CodeBook.md

 #### Measurement variables

 All the measurement variables are of _numeric_ type and represent the averages of each corresponding measurements for each activity and each subject.
+Because the original measurements were normalized by the original authors, the final measurements are unitless and are from the `[-1, 1]` interval.

-The measurements were loaded from the train and test datasets located in the `train/` and `test/` directories respectively, and were merged together into a single dataset.
+The measurements were loaded from the train and test datasets located in the `train/X_train.txt` and `test/X_test.txt` files respectively, and were merged together into a single dataset.

 For this analysis we required only the measurements of mean and standard deviations so we only selected the corresponding columns that contained